LvYe-Go/Foreign-Exchange/HW4/README.md

 cqlsh>

-2. DataSet:
+2. DataSet
-Create Two tables from input into Cassandra, test, train
 ======================================================================
-(1). id primary key for each row  , each column like map<key, map<key, value>>
+Create Two tables from input into Cassandra, test, train (1). id primary key for each row  , each column like map<key, map<key, value>>